 Tim started at The Peaceful Dragon in 2003 with Shaolin Kung Fu, and later began practicing Tai Chi and Meditation.
 Over the years he has become proficient in Pakua and Hsing-I, and has taught Shaolin Yoga (before our school began offering regular Universal Yoga style classes).
 Tim has competed at CACMA in empty hand forms and weapons forms winning medals in each.

 Due to physical limitations, Tim has concentrated his studies more toward Tai Chi, Pakua and Hsing-I. He can be seen regularly in weekly night classes in both Tai Chi and Kung Fu sometimes assisting or substituting for absent teachers.

-Tim is a retired disabled veteran and aspires to become a published novelist.
-He has completed three novel length manuscripts and regularly submits to multiple short story markets in Science Fiction, Horror, Suspense and yes, even Romance, genres.
+Tim is a retired disabled veteran and is an internationally selling published author after lots of hard work!
+He has several anthologies he’s a participant in, novellas, and his own published work and regularly submits to multiple short story markets in Science Fiction, Horror, Suspense and yes, even Romance, genres.
 He has also acted in several locally produced movies screened at the Cannes Film Festival.
 Naturally, he is an avid reader.